ZachcZhang/zachczhang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Assistant in the Medical Data Intelligence Lab at the Hong Kong University of Science and Technology (Guangzhou), and I will soon begin my PhD studies at HKUST (GZ) under the supervision of Prof. [Lei Chen](https://cse.hkust.edu.hk/~leichen/).
+I am currently a First Year PhD Student at the Hong Kong University of Science and Technology (Guangzhou), under the supervision of Prof. [Lei Chen](https://cse.hkust.edu.hk/~leichen/).

 Before joining HKUST (GZ), I worked as an software engineer at Tencent.
 I also gained experience as an intern at Tencent (2020) and Lenovo Research (2019).
 I earned my B.E. degree from Beijing Jiaotong University under the supervision of Prof. [Guofang Fan](https://faculty.bjtu.edu.cn/eaie/9079.html) and completed my M.Sc. in Telecommunications at the Hong Kong University of Science and Technology, where I was guided by Prof. [Danny Tsang](https://eetsang.home.ece.ust.hk/).

 My research interests include large language models (LLMs), RAG and multimodal learning.
 My goal is to become a researcher who effectively bridges theory with practical applications.

 ## Experience